-Caffeine may also give you a boost in the memory department.
+Drinking coffee may affect how well you perform at work or school, as caffeine and short-term memory seem to have a positive relationship.
 A January 2014 study published in Nature Neuroscience found that caffeine can improve memory consolidation — the process of committing what we've learned to long-term memory — for up to 24 hours after it's consumed.

-According to the Mayo Clinic, caffeine may cause a temporary spike in your heart rate and blood pressure.
+Caffeine may cause a temporary spike in your heart rate and blood pressure, according to the Mayo Clinic.
 This short-lived boost is likely linked to an increase in adrenaline and other hormonal reactions triggered by the stimulant.

 But caffeine affects everyone differently.
-"While some may feel their blood pressure and heart rate rise immediately, others with a higher tolerance will not feel any effect," says Burak.
+"While some may feel their blood pressure and heart rate rise immediately, others with a higher tolerance will not feel any effect," Burak says.

-The good news for coffee-lovers?
-The U.S. Food and Drug Administration says that 400 milligrams of caffeine a day (that's four to five cups) doesn't appear to create any serious health problems.
+Fortunately, for coffee-lovers, 400 milligrams of caffeine a day (that's four to five cups), doesn't appear to create any serious health problems, per the USDA.
 That said, Burak recommends that people with a history of heart disease limit their caffeine intake.

 In addition to your central nervous system and heart, caffeine stimulates your muscles.
 In fact, it may do wonders for your workouts.
-According to Burak, caffeine has been shown to improve endurance.
+Caffeine has been shown to improve endurance, Burak says.
 While some effect can be felt right away, caffeine's impact on your muscles tends to peak around the 45-minute mark, when it has reached full concentration in your bloodstream.

 Plus, caffeine can enhance strength training and performance, per the American Council of Exercise.
 A March 2018 meta-analysis of 20 studies, published in the Journal of the International Society of Sports Nutrition, found that caffeine consumption improved both muscle strength and power when ingested before exercise, and especially upper body strength.
 However, the researchers noted that additional studies need to be done to determine which forms of caffeine are most effective.